phungtrihai/Dataprojects/Learning Materials/Learning SQL.md

 ```
 Here are a few more formatters that you might need when converting strings to datetimes in MySQL:

-%a The short weekday name, such as Sun, Mon, ...
+`%a` The short weekday name, such as Sun, Mon, ...
-%b The short month name, such as Jan, Feb, ...
+`%b` The short month name, such as Jan, Feb, ...
-%c The numeric month (0..12)
+`%c` The numeric month (0..12)
-%d The numeric day of the month (00..31)
+`%d` The numeric day of the month (00..31)
-%f The number of microseconds (000000..999999)
+`%f` The number of microseconds (000000..999999)
-%H The hour of the day, in 24-hour format (00..23)
+`%H` The hour of the day, in 24-hour format (00..23)
-%h The hour of the day, in 12-hour format (01..12)
+`%h` The hour of the day, in 12-hour format (01..12)
-%i The minutes within the hour (00..59)
+`%i` The minutes within the hour (00..59)
-%j The day of year (001..366)
+`%j` The day of year (001..366)
-%M The full month name (January..December)
+`%M` The full month name (January..December)
-%m The numeric month
+`%m` The numeric month
-%p AM or PM
+`%p` AM or PM
-%s The number of seconds (00..59)
+`%s` The number of seconds (00..59)
-%W The full weekday name (Sunday..Saturday)
+`%W` The full weekday name (Sunday..Saturday)
-%w The numeric day of the week (0=Sunday..6=Saturday)
+`%w` The numeric day of the week (0=Sunday..6=Saturday)
-%Y The four-digit y
+`%Y` The four-digit y
 ***
 # Chapter 3: Query Primer
 ## Query Clauses

 Several components or clauses make up the select statement.
-While only one of them
-is mandatory when using MySQL (the select clause)
+While only Select clause is mandatory when using MySQL.

 Query Clauses (6 Major clauses)

-- **Select:** Determines which columns to include in the query’s result set
+- `Select`: Determines which columns to include in the query’s result set
-- **From:** Identifies the tables from which to draw data and how the tables should be joined
+- `From`: Identifies the tables from which to draw data and how the tables should be joined
-- **Where:** Filters out unwanted data
+- `Where`: Filters out unwanted data
-- **Group by:** Used to group rows together by common column values
+- `Group by`: Used to group rows together by common column values
-- **Having** Filters out unwanted groups
+- `Having`: Filters out unwanted groups
-- **Order by** Sorts the rows of the final result set by one or more columns
+- `Order by`: Sorts the rows of the final result set by one or more columns

 ## The Select Clause
 Even though the select clause is the first clause of a select statement, it is one of the